Overview

 The Efficacy of Complementary and Alternative Medicine Approaches for the Treatment of Depression in an Integrative Healthcare Setting

 This study attempted to take a ‘one-size-fits-some’ approach to examining the relative efficacy of two alternative approaches for treating self-reported depression.
 This small contribution to the evolving paradigm of personalized healthcare highlights the need for creative, credible research methodologies for evaluating individualized therapies in clinical settings.
 It is hoped that the results of this real-world study will have practical clinical applicability for the delivery of functional medicine and CAM therapies, and pave the way for future research on alternative therapies for the treatment of depression.
-The study was conducted by the Hygeia Foundation d/b/a True North Research Circle with assistance from Misty Mallar, BA, University of New England.

 Read the detailed study here.